gtiosclub/bootcamp-module-6/README.md

-# Module 6: Movies Rating App with SwiftUI
+# Module 6: Movie Rating App with SwiftUI

 In this module, you'll be building an app to rate movies using SwiftUI.